ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 Beware that in the `requirements.txt` file the `tensorflow` package is the regular one, not the GPU enabled one.
 To install the GPU enabled one replace it with `tensorflow-gpu`.

-If you want to train Ludwig models in a distributed way, you need to also install the `horovod` package.
+If you want to train Ludwig models in a distributed way, you need to also install the `horovod` and the `mpi4py` packages.
 Please follow the instructions on [Horovod's repository](https://github.com/uber/horovod) to install it.